Free Assessment

 Side effects than oral immunotherapy (OIT)

-A comparative review found that sublingual food immunotherapy produces significantly fewer gastrointestinal side effects and adverse events than oral immunotherapy, making it a preferred option for patients who cannot tolerate OIT — especially young children.
+A comparative review found that sublingual food immunotherapy produces significantly fewer gastrointestinal side effects than oral immunotherapy, making it a preferred option — especially for young children.

 Burks et al., J Allergy Clin Immunol, 2012